extremeshok/clamav-unofficial-sigs/README.md

 * eXtremeSHOK.com Maintenance
 * PGP is now optional and no longer a requirement and pgp support is auto-detected
-* Full support for MacOS / OS X and added clamav install guide
+* Full support for macOS / OS X and added clamav install guide
 * Full support for pfSense and added clamav install guide
 * Added os configs for Zimbra and Debian 8 with systemd
 * Much better error messages with possible solutions given